DaLi-Jack/SSR-code/README.md

 ```

 ## Evaluation
-For evaluation, gaps is required to be installed for conduct ICP alignment.
+For evaluation, gaps is required to conduct ICP alignment.
 Run the following commands to install gaps:
 ```bash
 cd external
 bash build_gaps.sh